-Join Gerry O'Brien for an in-depth discussion in this video Introducing functions, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Introducing functions, part of Learning C#.

 When learning to program, most of…your applications will start out relatively simply.…In the case of C# applications, you might just simply have…the main function within the program class and that'll be it.…But as you start to progress into more complex applications, you're going to…want to take a look at how you can perform a divide and conquer functionality.…As you start creating more complex applications, that…complexity can start to be very difficult to…maintain and think about and ensure that your…application will work the way you expect it to.…